-The 2018 AAIHS Conference Planning Committee invites submissions for the 2018 Graduate Student Conference Paper Prize named after W.E.B Du Bois and Ida B. Wells.
-This is the third annual prize that recognizes the most outstanding paper presented by a graduate student at the annual AAIHS conference.
-The committee will judge the written paper on which the presentation is based (normally 10-12 pages in length; size 12 font; one inch margins).
+The AAIHS Conference Planning Committee invites submissions for the 2019 Graduate Student Conference Paper Prize named after W.E.B Du Bois and Ida B. Wells.
+This is the fourth annual prize that recognizes the most outstanding paper presented by a graduate student at the annual AAIHS conference.
+The committee will judge the written paper on which the presentation is based (normally 10-12 pages in length; double-spaced; size 12 font; one inch margins).
 Graduate students must first be accepted to present at the conference in order to be eligible for this award.
-In addition to a monetary prize of $150, the winner will receive a plaque, a one-year complimentary membership in AAIHS, and a featured spot on Black Perspectives.
-The honorable mention will receive $50.
+In addition to a monetary prize of $150, the winner will receive a plaque and their conference registration fee will be waived.
 All academic fields of history will be considered, and essays must be submitted with full citations (Chicago style footnotes preferred).

 2017–Andrew Pope, Harvard University